Posts

 Instead of just writing narrative today I wanted to give you some tips and practice.

 This post has 9 or 10 things you can do to improve knowing yourself.
-Lynette and I taught this when we were with 6 Seconds and use it now in our coaching.
+Lynette and I taught this when we were with Six Seconds and use it now in our coaching.
 We have seen results from these practices because it is not merely a cognitive exercise.

 True self-knowledge is embodied.
 It combines accurate assessment with felt reflection and repeated practice.
 Here are practical ways to deepen the practice, plus examples you can start using today.